push-based/ws-ng-perf-datev-071024/exercises/change-detection - manual cd.md

 # Manual Change Detection Exercise

-In this exercise we will focus on basic runtime optimizations in angular applications by using our knowledge about the `ChangeDetection` system in angular.
+In this exercise we will learn how to use the `ChangeDetectorRef` to manually inform angular about changes when needed.

+> [!NOTICE]
+> **REMEMBER** the bug where you have to just _click or hover something_ in the app until your changes are displayed
+> on the screen?
+We are here to solve it now :).

 ## 1. Fix `MovieListPageComponent`

+This time, we are not missing out an NgZone tick, but we need to inform the framework about a change that needs to get detected.

+Go to the `movie-list-page.component.ts`:
+* inject `ChangeDetectorRef`
-Draft: Open `movie-list-page.component.ts`, inject `ChangeDetectorRef`.
-Use `markForCheck` after setting the `movies` value.
+* use `markForCheck` after setting the `movies` value.

 <details>